Vaccine Policy FAQs

 3. Hit “Upload” to submit your document.

-Vaccination records will take up to 5 business days to process, so upload your completed vaccine record or exemption as soon as possible to avoid being dropped from in-person classes.
+Vaccination records may take up to 5 business days to process.
 Once your records have been successfully reviewed and matched, you will be notified via your CCRI email.

 To file a medical or religious exemption, download and complete the appropriate exemption form.
 The completed forms can be uploaded to the Student Health Records Portal available online through MyCCRI.